hd505495/squeaky/README.md

 - Dutch

 ## Contributing
 Contributions to the package are more than welcome!
+Depending on the type of change, there's a few extra steps that will need carrying out:

+### Existing Locale Changes
-For profanity additions, these will need adding into [Profanify](https://github.com/JonPurvis/profanify) and then a new release will need to be tagged so this package can use them.
+These changes should be done in [Profanify](https://github.com/JonPurvis/profanify) and a new release should be tagged.
+Dependabot will then open a PR on this repo.
+Once that's been merged, it should be good to go because the config will already be getting loaded.

+### New Locale Support
-If you want to support a new language, once it's been added to [Profanify](https://github.com/JonPurvis/profanify), it will then need adding in the `boot` method of the `SqueakyServiceProvider` class in this package.
+The new locale config will need adding to [Profanify](https://github.com/JonPurvis/profanify) first and a new release should be tagged.
+Dependabot will then open a PR on this repo.
+Additionally, the new config will need loading in within the `boot` method of the service provider of this package.

+### Functionality Changes
+For changes to how this rule works, these should be done in this package.
+No change needed to Profanify.